-Google Doodles: Creative, Fun, Informative
+Google Doodle Images: Creative, Fun, and Informative

 What is a Google Doodle?

 Occasionally, world events overtake the planned doodle.
-The screenshot above is from the animation that appeared on 19th March 2020.
+The screenshot below is from the animation that appeared on 19th March 2020.
 It not only celebrates the achievement of the first doctor to advocate washing hands to prevent the spread of disease, but also animates the WHO (World Health Organization) guidelines for staying safe during the coronavirus pandemic.

 Each Google Doodle is formed around the word google; this is the unifying factor of the daily artwork.
 The imagination and inventiveness of the creative team is boundless, and I am constantly amazed by what they achieve.
-The video below shows the hard work that goes into planning and creating a Google Doodle.

 What is Today’s Google Doodle?